Sports in Montreal: Multi-sport events

 The most important sporting event in Montreal's history was when Montreal played host to the 1976 Summer Olympics.

 Montreal hosted the ICF Flatwater Racing World Championships in 1986.

 In July 2005 Montreal hosted the 11th FINA World Aquatics Championships.

-In 2006, Montreal was expected to attract some 16,000 LGBT athletes, who will participate in the first-ever GLISA World Outgames.
-The Outgames are being hailed as the largest international event in the city of Montreal since the 1976 Olympics.
+In 2006, Montreal hosted the 2006 World Outgames, the first-ever GLISA World Outgames.
+Over 16,000 LGBT athletes took part, in the largest international event in the city of Montreal since the 1976 Olympics.

 Organizations

 Ethnosport World Society is based in Montreal.

 Sports media

 Montreal has one all-sport radio station, the English-language CKGM (TSN 690).
 Sport is covered daily in the city's newspapers by beat writers in The Montreal Gazette, La Presse, Le Journal de Montréal and Le Devoir.
 The French-language cable television channel, Réseau des Sports (RDS) focuses much of its coverage on Montreal-based sport clubs and events, however also features standard North American sports programming much like its Toronto-based English-language sister station, The Sports Network (TSN).